-If you are charged with an offense involving the operation of a motor vehicle, and you do not hold a commercial drivers license, you may request either in a writing or in person to take a driver's safety course.
+If you are charged with an offense involving the operation of a motor vehicle, and you do not hold a commercial driver's license, you may request, either in writing or in person, to take a driver's safety course.

 - Speeding 25 mph or more over posted speed limit